Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    *Screenshot of plotms after flagging RFI spikes.
 Note that the spikes are no longer present, and the selected region can be unselected using the 'clear region' from the panel below.*

+**Bonus example**
-(Bonus) If, for any reason, you flag the wrong data and want to reverse the flag, the command "flag manager" is used.
+If, for any reason, you flag the wrong data and want to reverse the flag, the command "flag manager" is used.

 .. code-block::